preetpoly/test/Doc/PolyLogyx_Client_Configurations/readme.md

 Configuring the PolyLogyx Client
 ================================================

-The PolyLogyx Endpoint Visibility and Control Platform leverages osquery as the agent alongside an extension built by PolyLogyx for real-time telemetry and response commands on Windows.

-After the PolyLogyx client is provisioned, the default and seeded configuration set comes into play.
+After the PolyLogyx client is provisioned, the default and seeded configuration comes into play.
 If needed, you can customize the various configuration settings defined for the PolyLogyx client.

 To customize the configuration settings, you can modify the following: